MikroElektronika/mikrosdk_click_v2/clicks/dsp/details.md

 ### Application Task

-> This is an example that shows the use of a DSP click board.
+> This is an example that shows the use of a DSP Click board.
 > In this example, we change different sound effects
 > such as multiple reverbs, echo, phaser, chorus, flanger, etc. every 10 sec.
 > Results are being sent to the Usart Terminal where you can track their changes.